johnblakey/rivers-simple-frontend/README.md

 - Create production version that is minified

+## Local Testing

+- Login for Cloud Code repo with river-level-0 | use VS Code menu to authenticate then choose the project name
+- $ gcloud auth login
+- Adjust to river-level-0 project
+- Login to Google Cloud CLI Application Default Credentials (ADC) to enable Datastore connection
+- $ gcloud auth login --update-adc
+- Use existing launch.json to run the application locally | VS Code > Run and Debug > next.js debug full stack

 ## Setup TypeScript Project

 Summary: plan to use the MDN recommended toolchain and coding style for beginners